zelosleone/turso/docs/manual.md

 ### `CREATE INDEX` — define a new index

 > [!NOTE]
-> Indexes are currently experimental in Limbo and not enabled by default.
+> Indexes are currently experimental in Turso and not enabled by default.

 **Synopsis:**